Nations Unprecedented Resolve Under NCOC Helps Overcome Contagion Outbreak - UrduPoint

 Enjoying full support of all stakeholders including civil and military leadership, Federal health ministry and the provincial governments had strenuously went through the journey of unanimous decision making through detailed and painstaking deliberations, consultations and experts recommendations to entered the important stage of vaccination.

-In this regard, it has succeeded in obtaining 4 out of 8 most effective vaccines in the world whereas the COVID-19 cure will arrive in Pakistan in different phases during the ongoing year.
+In this regard, it has succeeded in obtaining four out of eight most effective vaccines in the world whereas the COVID-19 cure will arrive in Pakistan in different phases during the ongoing year.

-Asad Umar who is also chairman of the NCOC announced that registration for covid vaccination for 65 years old citizens and above would be initiated by the next week.
+Asad Omar who is also chairman of the NCOC announced that registration for Covid vaccination for 65 years old citizens and above would be initiated by the next week.
 The vaccination of those who register in this category would start in the month of March.

 Meanwhile, the Chinese People's Liberation Army and the Chinese government donated vaccine to Pakistan's armed forces which was the first such donation by the Chinese military to any foreign military around the world.